tamayoj0370/WHSTechNotes/journal.md

 Certifications (if any): CompTIA Security+ (Required for DoD 8570 compliance).
 What the job does: This position protects government and defense networks by monitoring for unauthorized access, analyzing security threats, and implementing defensive measures to keep data secure.

-Honestly the job I would prefer would be the HEB digital because it seems less stressfull and good pay.
+## Paragraph: Honestly the job I would prefer would be the HEB digital because it seems less stressfull and good pay.
 The minimium is 2 years which is great because then I can get to work quicker and that means money which then I can buy my car.
 This is only plan c if my first careers dont end up.
 I like computers and I want to get into codng because it seems fun and very cool because behind every game there is a code which me being a gamer allows me to play freely.
 Im intrigued on how everything we use digitally there is a foundation of codes allowing us to press options.